A Contextual Ranking and Selection Method for Personalized Medicine: Preliminaries

-Throughout the paper, we assume that $\Xcal$ contains a finite number of $m$ possible contexts $\x_1,\x_2,...,\x_m$.
-This setting aligns with context space that is finite in nature.
-For infinite context space (continuous or discrete and unbounded), we usually do not need to find the best design for each value of them; instead, a common practice is to classify the values of context variables into a number of categories/levels.
+Throughout the paper, we assume that $\Xcal$ has a finite number of $m$ possible contexts $\x_1,\x_2,...,\x_m$.
+This setting aligns with context spaces that are finite in nature.
+For infinite context spaces (continuous or discrete and unbounded), we usually do not need to find the best treatment for each context; instead, a common practice is to classify the values of context variables into a number of categories/levels.
 For example, when treating diabetic patients, a key context variable is the body mass index (BMI) of the patients and it takes real values.
-Two possible ways to process BMI is to classify it into categories $<$18.5 (underweight), 18.5-24.9 (normal weight), 25.0-29.9 (overweight) and $\geq$30.0 (obesity), or more accurately, into levels $<$18, 18, 19, ..., 29, 30 and $>$30).
-To this end, this setting provides great flexibility in the level of contextual discrepancy we want to distinguish when formulating the problem.
-More importantly, this setting maintains the basic feature of a R\&S problem, which is to have a finite number of entities receiving simulation replications and study how to allocate the simulation budget to them.
+Two possible ways to process BMI is to classify it into categories $<$18.5 underweight, 18.5-24.9 normal weight, 25.0-29.9 overweight and $\geq$30.0 obesity \citep{whobmi}, or more accurately, into levels $<$18, 18, 19, ..., 29, 30 and $>$30.
+To this end, the finite setting provides great flexibility in the level of contextual discrepancy we want to distinguish when formulating the problem.

 Specifically, we consider two cases for the context space.
 The first case is when the context space is small, and we have time to simulate all the treatment-context pairs.
 The second case is when the context space is large, and we only have time to simulate treatments under a fraction of contexts.
 In this case, we further assume that all contexts lie on a grid, and the relationship between the treatment performance and contexts can be described by linear models, so the performances of treatments under un-simulated contexts can be interpolated.
 In this research, we call them \emph{small-scale problem} and \emph{large-scale problem} respectively.